na-na-hi/renget/archive/6wfys.md

 Better Jumping - sprint jump, double jump, etc. [sound patch](https://www.nexusmods.com/skyrimspecialedition/mods/44041) needed if using with CGO.
 Wade in Water Redone - finally has animations thanks to EVG Conditional Idles.
 S.M.C. - Skyrim Motion Control - This one is super cool.
 Dynamic acceleration, deceleration, slope speed adjustments etc.
-*note: Skyrim Souls compatibility is in .ini, as is the off-by-default hard/soft landing feature.
-I also adjust swim modifiers if playing argonian.*
+*note: Skyrim Souls compatibility is in .ini - leave it off!
+If it feels weird otherwise, just halve the ramp-up values and double the stopping force value.*

 ###Miscellaneous
 Rumble - super cool mod that hooks into game events to provide controller feedback.
 Check .ini - rain and footsteps are way overtuned OOTB (for my gamepads at least).